-NOTE 1-The examples of possible hazards listed in annex D and in clause B.2 for in vitro diagnostic medical devices can be used as a memory aid.
+NOTE 1 The examples of possible hazards listed in annex D, and in clause B.2 for in vitro diagnostic medical devices, can be used as an aide-memoire.

-NOTE 2-To identify hazards not previously recognized, systematic methods covering the specific situation can be used (see annex F).
+NOTE 2 To identify hazards not previously recognized, systematic methods covering the specific situation can be used (see annex F).